endless-sky/endless-sky/.github/pull_request_template.md

 **Refactor:** This PR refactors {{insert file name}}.

 ## Reasoning
-{{explain why you thing the refactor was necessary, and how it is an improvement}}
+{{explain why you think the refactor was necessary, and how it is an improvement}}

 ## Details
 {{describe the changes you have made and how content was moved.
 Consider using a table for a more transparent description.}}